All Episodes

 viva frei

-It's inner city crime where you have repeat offenders who amount account for the vast majority of that crime.
+It's inner city crime where you have repeat offenders who account for the vast majority of that crime.

-And so it's even it's not 1352, it's probably like 252.
+And so it's even, it's not 1352.

-And it may or may not be, you can focus on the black element of it, but it is just repeat violent criminals within blue cities that don't get put behind bars where they deserve to be.
+And it may or may not be, you could focus on the black element of it, but it is just repeat violent criminals within blue cities that don't get put behind bars where they deserve to be.

 And so maybe it's all coming to a head now.

-It takes a Ukrainian refugee getting stabbed in the neck, unprovoked by a schizophrenic black man by the circumstances of the story with a history of criminality and mental illness, who was let out on a verbal promise to appear by a judge who has an indirect or direct interest in treatment clinics.
+It takes a Ukrainian refugee getting stabbed in the neck, unprovoked by a schizophrenic black man by the circumstances of the story with a history of criminality and mental illness who was let out on a verbal promise to appear by a judge who has an indirect or direct interest in treatment clinics.

-Um, but this is what it takes for people to say, holy crab apples, the idiots, politicians who promote these bleeding heart, uh, you know, forgive the criminals, it's not their fault policy.
+But this is what it takes for people to say, holy crab apples, the idiots, politicians who promote these bleeding heart, forgive the criminals.

 The judges, they sure as hell have security.